badgerhacks/badgerhacks.github.io/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, can run:

+### `npm install`

+Installs necessary npm packages for local development.

 ### `npm start`